Evolutionary Optimization of Physics-Informed Neural Networks: Evo-PINN Frontiers and Opportunities: Optimization and Generalization Challenges

-Most parameterized PINN models (ref. to Subsection~\ref{sec:pinn-forward}; they are designed to learn from a parametric family of physics scenarios) make predictions on new scenarios unseen during training through interpolation.
-Contrary to its promise, the interpolation is usually physics-agnostic, with similar negative implications for generalizability as the predictions from typical DNNs~\cite{wong2024generalizable}.
-Given the difficulties in optimizing a PINN model for a single physics scenario, the cost of performing physics-informed learning across a set of scenarios can be prohibitive~\cite{iwata2023meta}.
-The effectiveness of these parameterized PINNs for prediction of new scenarios then depends on the complexity of the problem.
+\textit{1) How Generalizable Is A PINN Model?} Most parameterized PINN models (ref. to Subsection~\ref{sec:pinn-forward}; they are designed to learn a parametric family of physics scenarios) make predictions on new scenarios unseen during training through interpolation.
+This interpolation is usually physics-agnostic, with similar negative implications for generalizability as predictions from typical DNNs~\cite{wong2024generalizable}.
+Consequently, the effectiveness of parameterized PINNs depends significantly on problem complexity.
+Given the difficulties in optimizing a PINN model for a single scenario, the cost of performing physics-informed learning across a set of scenarios can be prohibitive~\cite{iwata2023meta}.
 Moreover, the problem's parameterization needs to be determined at the learning stage, which reduces the flexibility of the parameterized PINN model when applied to new physics scenarios.\\